-Step 2: Draw your designs
+Step 2: Draw Your Designs

 Using the Pencil tool in your vector drawing software, draw simple shapes into each box of the template.

-Step 3: Set the fill and stroke style
+Step 3: Set the Fill and Stroke Style

 These settings may vary depending on what software you are using.
 In Inkscape, navigate from the top menu bar to Object> Fill and Stroke which will bring up the fill and stroke settings box.
-In the Fill tab, set the fill of your object to none.
+Navigate to the Fill tab, set the fill of your object to none.
 In the Stroke Paint tab, select flat color.
 Finally, in the Stroke Style tab, set the width to 15px.

 In order for the laser cutter to properly understand how you want your drawings to look, we need to change our strokes into paths.
 In order to do this select your design using the selector tool and complete the following: